Policy Gradients for Cumulative Prospect Theory in Reinforcement Learning: Policy Gradient for CPT-value maximization

-We provide a few comments regarding this result.
-Theorem~\ref{thm:the:cptgradienttheorem} recovers the celebrated policy gradient theorem for standard RL \citep{sutton1999policy} by setting $w_{+}$ (resp.~$w_{-}$) to the identity function (on $\mathbb{R}_{+}$ (resp. $\mathbb{R}^{-}$) in which case $w_+'$ is the constant function equal to $1$ and hence $\phi(R(\tau)) = R(\tau)\,.$ We stated the theorem in the general setting where the policy is non-Markovian.
-In practice, it is also possible to use a parametrization of a smaller policy set such as $\pips$ or even~$\pims$ in which the policy is a function of $(t, s_t,\sum_{k=0}^{t-1} r_k)$ or only $s_t$ respectively.\\
+\item We stated the theorem in the general setting where the policy is non-Markovian.
+In practice, it is also possible to use a parametrization of a smaller policy set such as $\pips$ or even~$\pims$ in which the policy is a function of $(t, s_t,\sum_{k=0}^{t-1} r_k)$ or only $s_t$ respectively.